-It’s the most dreaded question in any job interview: What are your salary expectations?
+It’s the most dreaded question in any job interview: what are your salary expectations?
 Unfortunately, before accepting a job offer, it can't be avoided, especially when some online application systems make answering the question a requirement.

 1. Do your research

-To answer the crucial question, you need to know how valuable your skills are in today’s hiring market.
+For your salary expectations answer, you need to know how valuable your skills are in today’s hiring market.
 So take a look at the job market to see how it's performing, how saturated it is and where there’s demand.
 If your area of focus is inundated with similar professionals, you may want to skew your salary expectations lower.

 2. Be confident

-If the question “What are your salary expectations?” pops up in a face-to-face interview, don’t be evasive.
+If the question “what are your salary expectations?” pops up in a face-to-face interview, don’t be evasive.
 It’s always better to put off a salary discussion until you’re well into the interview, after you’ve had the opportunity to explain what you can bring to the table and learn a little more about what’s expected of the job you’re interviewing for.
-But if the interviewer insists, then give the salary range you’re comfortable with, based on what you discovered during your research.
+But if the interviewer insists, then give the expected salary range you’re comfortable with, based on what you discovered during your research.

 3. Look at the bigger picture

 When you work for a company, you’re not just receiving a salary.
 You’re also getting a full remuneration package that includes annual leave days and other benefits.
-If the salary is lower than you had hoped, you can ask for more benefits, from flexible working, childcare vouchers to a sign on bonus,.
+If the salary is lower than you had hoped, you can ask for more benefits, from flexible working, childcare vouchers to a sign on bonus.
 Once you’ve learned the possibilities — and if the company is the right cultural fit for you personally — then you can decide whether these extras make up for the shortfall.

 4. Know when to walk

-If your answer to “What are your salary expectations?” causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
+If your answer to “what are your salary expectations?” causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
 You should know from your research, based on market trends and demand for your skills as well as the experience you bring to the table, what you should be getting paid.
 When a company isn't willing or able to offer you adequate remuneration, it’s probably not one where you’ll be happy in the long run.

-The question “What are your salary expectations” can be tricky.
+The question “what are your salary expectations” can be tricky.
 If you go too high, you can take yourself out of the running.
 If you go too low, you may end up with a less-than-appealing offer.
 By preparing for this question ahead of time, you just might land the job of your dreams, with a salary to match.